grig23/primetime.en/help/primetime-ad-insertion/~old-msapi-topics/ms-insert-ads/ms-api-query-param-situation.md

 ---
 description: Beyond the basic query parameters, optional query parameters enable the manifest server to work with different clients and situations.
-seo-description: Beyond the basic query parameters, optional query parameters enable the manifest server to work with different clients and situations.
-seo-title: Optional query parameters by client and situation
 title: Optional query parameters by client and situation
-uuid: e3fae41e-9f7d-4f01-9a01-52a1d5f5dad5
 ---

 # Optional query parameters by client and situation {#optional-query-parameters-by-client-and-situation}